duolu/mc_dd/README.md

 # MC_DD

 Low level (Arduino) motion control of a differential drive robot.
 MC means motion control, DD means differential drive.
-There will be another RD (rear wheel) drive version.

 The code is pretty rough right now.
 It will be improved in the coming months...